 About Package Free Shop

-The brainchild is Trash is For Tossers creator Lauren Singer, one of our favorite zero waste online stores.
+The brainchild is Trash is For Tossers creator Lauren Singer, is a zero waste online store.
 The Package Free Shop stocks zero waste products from sustainably-minded sellers, across categories like travel, kitchen, bathroom, cleaning, and personal care.

 They not only sell plastic-free items but ship plastic-free and operate totally zero waste.

 12. PRINTWORKS RECYCLED COPY PAPER

 Not only is Printworks paper made of 100% recycled post-consumer waste (specifically from food and beverage containers), it’s FSC-certified and chlorine-free.

 Unlike many recycled paper products that get shipped to Asia and back again, the waste is collected and remade entirely in the USA (only 300 miles from the mill, in fact).
 This reduces tons of carbon emissions from shipping.
 And since it comes in 20-pound boxes, you won’t be needing to reorder anytime soon, either.

 It’s just as affordable as traditional copy paper, too.
 We shouldn’t have to choose between paying ourselves and making the planet pay.

 Printworks is an office paper-product supply company.
 They offer colored cardstock, photo paper, printable labels, and CD envelopes.
 We suggest sticking to their environmentally friendly options, as not all their products are sustainable.

 A staple-free stapler?
 Say what?!
 You mean we don’t have to prick our fingers pulling out staples before composting or recycling anymore?